Why Is Lab Safety Important And The Shift In Who Is Responsible

 Occupancy Changes

-One of the more frequent safety issues we come across is when a lab has recently changed tenants.
-This occupancy change often leads to changes in the type of work being performed in the lab.
-Different types of work may require a different number of air changes or an adjustment be made to values and critical air controls.
-In either situation it is important to remember to adjust your lab’s safety equipment as its function changes.
+One of the more frequent safety issues encountered is when a lab has recently changed tenants.
+Different types of work may require a different number of air changes or adjustments to critical air controls.

 Infrequent Certification/Maintenance